syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ApplyGridStyle

-SfDataGrid allows to export the data with GridStyle by setting `ApplyGridStyle` as `true`.
-By default data has been export without the GridStyle.
+SfDataGrid allows to export the data with the applied GridStyle by setting [DataGridExcelExportingOption.ApplyGridStyle](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ApplyGridStyle.html) as `true`.
+By default data will be exported without the GridStyle.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();